Best-490-Group/nucleAR/README.md

 ### Demo: Try it on mobile :iphone:

 * Step 1: Clone project to your local machine
-* Step 2: Open the 'nucleAR.xcodeproj' on Xcode
+* Step 2: Open the 'nucleAR.xcodeproj' in Xcode
 * Step 3: Connect your IOS device to your machine via lighting/USB port
 * Step 4: Choose your iphone device on the build settings in the active scheme
 * Step 5: Go to your iPhone Settings > General > Device Management and accept our application to run on your device